 1. Teach children to be clear and persistent in setting boundaries and in asking for help.

-Children who can set clear strong boundaries and who know how to get help are less likely to be abused and more likely to be able stop someone from molesting them.
+Children who can set clear, strong boundaries and who know how to get help are more likely to be safe in their relationships.
 Help children practice moving your hand away and saying, “Please stop.”
 Learning to set boundaries with simple safe touch such as to a shoulder or hand can prepare children to set boundaries with more dangerous kinds of touch.
 Have them practice interrupting a busy adult and saying, “I need help.”

 2. Respect children’s boundaries in play, teasing, and affection.

 If trusted adults respect a child’s boundaries, the child can be more likely to notice and to tell when other people do not listen.
 In everyday life, insist that people pay attention and stop when kids show or say that they don’t want hugs, kisses, tickling, roughhousing, pats, jokes, chasing games, or other kinds of touch or play for fun or affection.